 - Vegetable oil

-Please note that you will need help from a snack maker with a waffle iron to make the perfect moffle.
-However, the required ingredients for this Japanese dessert are pretty easily accessible!
+To make the perfect moffle, you will need a waffle maker or a sandwich maker with a waffle iron.
+Otherwise, the required ingredients for our Japanese dessert are pretty easily accessible.

 Milk